Electric Cars

 The design is certainly new and a departure from the current Golf, but doesn't dare to dream too big.
 It's a sensible and considered approach to VW's first mass-market EV, with an interior which replaces conventional physical controls with a central touchscreen, but doesn't have the same feeling of otherworldly minimalism as a Tesla Model 3.

-A couple of interesting points made by VW this week; first, cars produced by the Volkswagen Group account for 1 percent of global CO2 production on their own.
+A couple of interesting points were made by VW this week.
+First, cars produced by the Volkswagen Group account for 1 percent of global CO2 production.
 Second, VW says the total CO2 footprint of an electric car like the ID.3 is half that of an equivalent petrol or diesel car.
-This is because, while there are zero local emissions due to there being no engine and exhaust, the CO2 footprint attached to producing the car, then eventually recycling and destroying it, is still significant.
+This is because, while there are zero local emissions due to no engine and exhaust, the CO2 footprint attached to producing the car, then eventually recycling and destroying it, is still significant.

 BMW i Hydrogen Next

-Stepping away from plug-in electric cars for a moment, and we have the BMW i Hydrogen Next.
-This is a concept for now, but represents BMW's plans to begin producing a small number of hydrogen fuel cell-powered X5 SUVs from 2022, in partnership with Toyota, pioneer of the fuel cell car.
+Stepping away from plug-in electric cars for a moment, we have the BMW i Hydrogen Next.
+This is a concept for now, but it represents BMW's plans to begin producing a small number of hydrogen fuel cell-powered X5 SUVs in partnership with Toyota, the pioneer of the fuel cell car, in 2022.

 Instead of presenting its new hydrogen technology in a just-landed-from-Mars concept, BMW chose to slot the fuel cell into a regular X5 with blue wheels and a jazzy paint job.
-Again, eye-grabbing concept design is shunned in favor of something that is reassuringly familiar — something today's X5 owners could see themselves buying when their current lease deal comes to an end.
+Again, eye-grabbing concept design is shunned in favor of something reassuringly familiar—something today's X5 owners could see themselves buying when their current lease deal comes to an end.

 Honda E

-Over at the Honda stand, the company's first electric car, called simply the E, was shown off in production-ready form for the first time.
-An evolution of the Urban EV concept revealed back in 2017, the E's design pushes the boat out a little further than most.
+Over at the Honda stand, the company's first electric car, simply the E, was shown off in production-ready form for the first time.
+An evolution of the Urban EV concept revealed in 2017 that the E's design pushes the boat out a little further than most.

-The car has cameras instead of wing mirrors — a world first in the compact segment — and a dashboard made up of touchscreens which almost span its entire width.
+The car has cameras instead of wing mirrors — a world first in the compact segment — and a dashboard with touchscreens that almost span its entire width.
 I think the wood interior trim looks great, and the exterior strikes a neat balance between modern and retro but without being a pastiche of either.

-As was a theme shared by several car makers in Frankfurt, Honda will fit the E with a new voice assistant which it claims will "get to know the owner and give more personalized answers over time."
-Porsche is offering a similar assistant with the Taycan, summoned by saying "hey Porsche."
+As was a theme shared by several car makers in Frankfurt, Honda will fit the E with a new voice assistant that it claims will "get to know the owner and give more personalized answers over time."
+Porsche is offering a similar assistant with the Taycan, summoned by saying, "Hey Porsche."

 The Honda E will be Europe-only at launch (those wing mirror cameras aren't legal in the US yet, for a stat), and it will be priced from just under €30,000, and £26,000 in the UK.
 That's quite a lot for a car with a claimed range of just 137 miles from its compact 35.5kWh battery, but Honda is aiming the E at city dwellers who may have a second, larger car for longer journeys.
 I like Honda's design flare here and hope the car sells well, but I doubt it'll be popular enough to worry Mini and VW.

-Also interesting are Honda's plans to install car chargers in lampposts in partnership with Ubitricity, and to even offer its own electricity service.
+Also interesting are Honda's plans to install car chargers in lampposts in partnership with Ubitricity and even offer its own electricity service.
 Not much was said on the latter, but it's promising to see car companies tackle the wider issue, not just producing plug-in vehicles and ignoring where the power might come from to operate these cars.
-This approach is a bid to clean up how the energy is created, as well as how it's used.
+This approach is a bid to clean up how energy is created and used.

 A watershed moment

 What's key now, just as it was then, is accessibility.
-These cars are (relatively) affordable, familiar, and manage not to shout too loudly about their batteries and charging cables.
-They are what the auto industry — and the environment — needs; they cut their CO2 footprint in half, while still giving buyers what they are used to.
+These cars are (relatively) affordable and familiar and manage not to shout too loudly about their batteries and charging cables.
+They are what the auto industry — and the environment — needs; they cut their CO2 footprint in half while still giving buyers what they are used to.

 GearBrain Compatibility Find Engine